HPC-NRW/advanced-git/episodes/14-squash-rebase.md

 ::::::::::::::::::::::::::::::::::::::: objectives

 - Understand the reasons for interactive rebases.
-- Remove ammending commits from the history.
+- Remove amending commits from the history.

 ::::::::::::::::::::::::::::::::::::::::::::::::::